Pit Bull Fun Facts

 Estimates based on claims paid by Embrace Pet Insurance.

-Average Cost to Insure Your Pit Bull
+Average Cost for Pit Bull Insurance

 For comprehensive accident and illness coverage, the majority of our Pit Bull pet parents pay between $39 and $86 per month.*